corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/_index.md

 # Fundamentals

 Corda offers a single, global, source of truth that can be shared by multiple untrusting individuals.
-Corda provides this utilizing a distributed ledger.
+Corda provides this by utilizing a distributed ledger.
 {{< tooltip >}}DLT{{< /tooltip >}} has the following characteristics:
 * A distributed ledger is a database of facts that are replicated, shared, and synchronized across multiple participants on a network.
 * A participant is known as an {{< tooltip >}}identity{{< /tooltip >}} and represent a real-world {{< tooltip >}}entity{{< /tooltip >}} within the context of an {{< tooltip >}}application network{{< /tooltip >}}.